tigoe/SoundExamples/docs/midi.md

 The full MIDI protocol is detailed on the [MIDI Manufacturers' Association page](https://www.midi.org).

+The [General MIDI specification](https://www.midi.org/specifications-old/item/general-midi) lists all a general synth should be able to do.
-The [General MIDI instrument specification](https://www.midi.org/techspecs/gm1sound.php) lists all the instruments that should be available on a general MIDI synth.
+The [General MIDI instrument specification](https://www.midi.org/specifications-old/item/gm-level-1-sound-set) lists all the instruments that should be available on a general MIDI synth.

 ## MIDI Exercises